Eric André: Personal life

 André dated actress Rosario Dawson from 2016 to 2017.
-In March 2021, André revealed he was in a relationship with a woman that he met at a farmer's market and that she did not know he was famous until after they started dating.
+In March 2021, he said that he was in a relationship with a woman he had met at a farmer's market who did not know he was well-known until after they started dating.

-André is an agnostic atheist and a practitioner of Transcendental Meditation.
-He endorsed Democratic candidate Bernie Sanders in the 2020 presidential election.
+André is a self-described agnostic atheist and a practitioner of Transcendental Meditation.
+He openly takes whippets as a way to reduce his anxiety.

-In a 2016 interview, André said: "I think everyone is bi, right?
+When addressing his views on sexuality in a 2016 interview, he said, "I think everyone is bi, right?
 There's no such thing as sexual orientation, or race, or gender.
 Those are all obsolete man-made concepts.
 I'll say it again, a hole is a hole."
-When asked if he was coming out as bisexual, he continued: "I'll fuck anything that moves."
+He was then asked if he was coming out as bisexual, to which he responded, "I'll fuck anything that moves."

+He endorsed Democratic candidate Bernie Sanders in the 2020 presidential election.

-On October 11, 2022, André, along with comedian Clayton English, filed a federal lawsuit against Clayton County, Georgia, claiming that they were subjected to a police program that, without reasonable suspicion, racially profiled, coerced, and illegally searched passengers boarding planes for drugs at Hartsfield-Jackson Atlanta International Airport.
-Their lawsuit challenges the constitutionality of the program.
+In October 2022, André and fellow comedian Clayton English filed a federal lawsuit against Clayton County, Georgia, claiming that they were subjected to a police program that racially profiled, coerced, and illegally searched passengers boarding planes for drugs at Hartsfield–Jackson Atlanta International Airport without reasonable suspicion.
+Their lawsuit challenged the constitutionality of the program.
+The district court dismissed the lawsuit based on qualified immunity of the police.
+André and English appealed this decision to the United States Court of Appeals for the Eleventh Circuit in January 2024.

+In 2024, André signed the "Film Workers for Palestine" boycott, a campaign that denounces Israeli film institutions for their role in the war in Gaza.
+He has also shared social media posts critical of Israel's military actions and has called for a permanent ceasefire.
+André participated in a protest organized by Jewish Voice for Peace against the Gaza genocide.